The Worst Journey in the World: Preparations

 Cherry-Garrard responded to these taunts with modesty, a self-sacrificial ability to work hard, and acute observational skills.
 He was also, according to novelist, biographer, and socialite Nancy Mitford, the only intellectual amongst the crew.
 These traits were to serve him well when it came time for him to write down his memories of the expedition.
 They also caught the eye of the expedition's second-in-command, Edward A. Wilson, who adopted Cherry-Garrard as a protégé.

 Wilson's personal goal in Antarctica was to recover eggs of the Emperor penguin for scientific study.
 It was thought at the time that the flightless penguin might shed light on an evolutionary link between reptiles and birds through its embryo.
 As the bird nests during the Antarctic winter, it was necessary to mount a special expedition in July 1911, from the expedition's base at Cape Evans, to the penguins' rookery at Cape Crozier.
-Wilson chose Cherry-Garrard to accompany him and Henry R. Bowers across the Ross Ice Shelf under conditions of complete darkness and temperatures of -40 C and below.
+Wilson chose Cherry-Garrard and Henry R. Bowers to accompany him across the Ross Ice Shelf under conditions of complete darkness and temperatures of -40 C and below.
 All three men, barely alive, returned from Cape Crozier with their egg specimens, which were stored.

 It was this winter journey, not the later expedition to the South Pole, that Cherry-Garrard described as the "worst journey in the world".